Man of the House

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Man of the House against these established plot points, we can identify how Stephen Herek utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Man of the House within the comedy genre.

 Stephen Herek's Structural Approach